...

 1. Thank you for sharing the code Adrian!
 Via the link to Selma you can get the 100% for free in the first year.

-I have become aware of this finance blog in the last few days.
-Finally something is happening in Switzerland in this direction.
-I like the fact that "Swiss" products are now also being compared and discussed for investors in Switzerland.
-There are already many finance blogs from abroad that aim in a similar direction.
+I have become aware of this financial blog in the last few days.
+At last something is happening in this direction in Switzerland too.
+I like the fact that "Swiss" products for investors in Switzerland are now also being compared and discussed.
+There are already many financial blogs abroad that aim in a similar direction.
 However, there are always minor details for Swiss investors, which is why certain things cannot be implemented in Switzerland (or only with great effort) (taxes, regulations, offers...).

 If TrueWealth also finds an interesting solution, I can only agree with most of the experience report.